samiranrl/Carrom_rl/README.md

 - For single player, the server permits a maximum of 500 strikes.
 If the agent does not manage to clear the board, the game is treated as incomplete.
 - For doubles, the server permits a maximum of 200 strikes(by any player).
 If the board is not cleared, the game ends, and the player with the highest score is the winner.
 - Severs write out experiment results in log files with current time stamps.
 They can be found in Carrom_rl/logs/ .
 You can generate the mean statistics using generate_stats.py in the same folder:
+- The Server is automatically called using start_experiment.py.
 ```
 python generate_stats.py <logfile>
 ```